ollama/ollama/docs/modelfile.md

 There are two ways to view `Modelfile`s underlying the models in [ollama.com/library][1]:

-- Option 1: view a model page:
+- Option 1: view a model's layer table:
   1. Go to a particular model page (e.g. https://ollama.com/library/llama2)
-  2. There is a table listing all the layers in the model.
+  2. There is a table that displays all the layers of the model.
-      - Note: if the [`FROM` instruction](#from-required) is not present, it means the model was created from a local file
 - Option 2: use `ollama show` to print the `Modelfile` for any local models like so:

   ```bash